 A count of co-occurring events is likely to have a Poisson distribution when the number of trials is large (as in the case of Big data), each trial is independent, and the expected value of the response variable is assumed to be constant over time.
 These assumptions are likely to be met when we have count data for combinations of events.
 First, each combination represents a pattern of occurrences across a large number of events.
 Second, the probability of any combination is relatively small, especially when the number of variables is large.
 This is the case in almost any contingency table with more than five variables.
-There are at least two to the power of five (32) possible combinations; if each combination is equally likely, there will be 1 divided by 32, or 0.05 probability of the event occurring, which is relatively small.
+There are at least two to the power of five (32) possible combinations; if each combination is equally likely, there will be 1 divided by 32, or 0.03 probability of the event occurring, which is relatively small.
 So it is likely that count data with five or more variables has a Poisson distribution.
 Of course, the distribution must be tested empirically to verify that the probability is small.

-In a homogenous Poisson regression, the response variable is the log of count of combination of events, and the independent variables are either the main effects of each event or pair-wise combination of events.
+In a homogenous Poisson regression, the response variable is the log of count of combination of events, and the independent variables are either the main effects of each event or pair-wise combination of events (see exhibit 19.16).
 When a pair of events has a statistically significant impact on the response variable, these two events occur together frequently and, holding all other variables constant, are dependent on each other.